Fibered spherical 3-orbifolds: The quotient of by the remaining groups

 In order to compute local invariants, the procedure is the same as the previous case.
 Note that when an exceptional fiber projects to a corner reflector of the base orbifold, its local model is a solid pillow, and the stabilizer of one of its preimages in $S^3$ is a dihedral group.
 However, it suffices to detect the index 2 cyclic subgroup of this dihedral group to obtain the local invariant.
 Therefore, one can forget about the elements which act on the 2-sphere by reflections: these are exactly those arising from the pairing of some $\omega j$ in $L$ (it induces an antipodal map) to some $\omega' j$ in $R$ (induces a $\pi$-rotation).
-This shows that the local invariants will match those we obtained for the respective groups of Case~1.
+This shows that the local invariants will match those we obtained for the respective groups of Case~7.

-\textbf{ {Case 3}}. $L$ is generalized quaternion and $R$ is cyclic
+\textbf{ {Case 9}}. $L$ is generalized quaternion and $R$ is cyclic

-These cases are only obtained for Families 2bis, 3bis, 4bis, 34bis.
-The technique here is very similar, though simpler.
+This case covers Families 2bis, 3bis, 4bis, 34bis.
+The technique is very similar to Case 8, though simpler.
 Let us look at the induced action on $S^2$.
-Elements of $R$ act by rotations, while elements of $L$ act either trivially or by antipodal map.
+Elements of $R$ act by rotations, while elements of $L$ act either trivially or by the antipodal map.
 Depending on the pairing, the base orbifold can be some $D^2(n;)$ or $\mathbb{R}P^2(n)$.
-For example, consider the group 2bis, that is $(D^*_{4m}/D^*_{4m},C_{2n}/C_{2n})$.
+For example, consider the family 2bis, that is $\Phi((D^*_{4m}/D^*_{4m},C_{2n}/C_{2n}))$.
 If the order $n$ of the induced rotation of elements of $R$ is even, there is a $\pi$-rotation paired to an antipodal map, giving rise to a reflection in the horizontal plane; otherwise, there is no reflection in the induced action, so the only orientation-reversing maps act freely and the base orbifold is a projective plane with a cone point of order $n$.
-The local invariant of the only exceptional fiber is again $m/n$, as the stabilizer is $(C_{2m}/C_{2m},C_{2n}/C_{2n})$.
+The local invariant of the only exceptional fiber is again $m/n$, as the stabilizer is $\Phi((C_{2m}/C_{2m},C_{2n}/C_{2n}))$.

-In these three cases, the orbifold $S^3/G$ has two different fibrations, one induced from the Hopf fibration and the other from the mirror image of the Hopf fibration.
+In cases 7-9, the orbifold $S^3/G$ has two different fibrations, one induced from the Hopf fibration and the other from the mirror image of the Hopf fibration.
 The latter can be recovered by looking at the quotient of $S^3$ (with the Hopf fibration) for the action of $\overline{G}$, and just changing the sign of Euler number and local invariants due to orientation.

-\textbf{ {Case 4}}. $L$ is cyclic or generalized quaternion and $R=T^*$, $O^*$, $I^*$
+\textbf{ {Case 10}}. $L$ is cyclic or generalized quaternion and $R=T^*$, $O^*$, $I^*$